ajobi/vue-snip/README.md

 - **CSS approach** based on the `-webkit-line-clamp`.
 - **JavaScript approach** based on the cutting of `innerText` in a loop until it does not exceed the given number of lines anymore.

-*Note: CSS approach is faster (preferred), but does not work in older browsers / all situations (f.e. does not work when you need the text to flow around a floated element).*
+*Note: CSS approach is faster (preferred), but does not work in older browsers / in all situations (f.e. does not work in IE11, or when you need the text to flow around a floated element).*

 Global default is the CSS approach (automatically falls back to the JavaScript approach in the non-supporting browsers), but you can freely switch snipping methods on a per-element basis as needed.